OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-25.md

 ## 1 Samuel 25:9

-When David’s young men came, they spoke to Nabal according to all these words in the name of David; then they waited.
+When David’s young men arrived, they relayed all these words to Nabal on behalf of David; then they awaited his response.

 ## 1 Samuel 25:10